 Barbados Fertility Center (BFC) is a Joint Commission International (JCI)-accredited center of excellence, specializing in all aspects of infertility management.
-BFC opened its doors in 2002.
-Exactly nine months later, its first in vitro fertilization (IVF) baby was born.
-And in 2008, the center celebrated its thousandth egg collection.
+BFC opened its doors in 2002—and exactly nine months later, its first in vitro fertilization (IVF) baby was born.

-BFC treats couples ages 26–46 who have been unable to conceive a child for a year or more.
-Infertility has many different causes, and BFC tailors its treatments to meet individual needs.
+Infertility has many causes, and BFC tailors treatment to individual needs.
+BFC treats couples ages 21-49 who have been unable to conceive for a year or more.
 The center’s unique approach combines rest, relaxation, and holistic therapy with medical intervention.
 BFC’s cutting-edge technology and stress-reducing environment give couples the best possible chances of conception.

-BFC’s high success rates and relatively low treatment costs attract regional and international patients in growing numbers annually; couples travel from Europe, the UK, the US, and Canada to seek treatment.
-However, the center has not forgotten its closer-to-home clientele—BFC’s main facility is located in Christ Church, Barbados, and partnerships with gynecologists on other islands have made assisted reproduction accessible to couples throughout the Caribbean.
-Satellite offices also operate in Antigua, St. Maarten, and Trinidad.
+BFC’s high success rates and relatively low costs attract regional and international patients from Europe, the UK, the US, and Canada in growing numbers.
+But closer-to-home clientele are not forgotten: BFC’s main facility in Christ Church, Barbados, partners with gynecologists on other islands to provide assisted reproduction to couples throughout the Caribbean.
+Satellite offices operate in Antigua, BVI, St. Maarten, and Trinidad.

-BFC’s international couples usually find that their infertility treatment costs less in Barbados than at home.
-Patients from the UK report that their public health system funds only 25 percent of the cost of IVF treatments.
-Patients’ out-of-pocket costs may run as high as £5,000 (about US$7,600) for a single cycle.
-Patients from the US often report cost estimates as high as $30,000.
+International couples usually find infertility treatment less costly at BFC than at home.
+Patients from the UK report their public health system funds only 25 percent of IVF treatment costs, with out-of-pocket costs running as high as £10,000 (about US$15,000) per cycle; US patients often report estimates as high as $30,000.

 Get to Know Your Hospital or Clinic